jmrl23/spotapi/README.md

 yarn # or npm install
 ```

+#### Note

-note: if you want to run this on docker, run build and kindly fill out required fields inside [docker-compose](./docker-compose.yaml).
+if you want to run this on docker, kindly fill out required environment variables at [docker-compose](./docker-compose.yaml).

 ## Scripts